A Home Buyer’s Insurance Guide

 How Much Insurance Do You Need?

-Since purchasing your property, obtaining appropriate insurance for your home correctly with the level of coverages and additional coverages is vital to your investment.
+Since buying your property, obtaining appropriate insurance for your home with the level of coverages and additional coverages is vital to your investment.
 Most companies (always ask your agent) do offer “Guaranteed Replacement Cost” coverage on the dwelling coverage of the policy.
 Unless you are looking to save minimal premium and self-insure yourself, it is always recommended to find a policy with the GRC coverage.

 Figuring Replacement Costs on Home & Contents

 Every home is unique.
 So, there are different factors insurance companies use to determine a replacement cost value for the home structure.
 These can include:

 - Building Materials (ex: brick, wood, roofing finishes)